 - Unwarranted negative employee evaluations or employment references

 People should never have to suffer for doing what is right.
-Whistleblower attorney Kathy McArthur has spent over three decades protecting whistleblowers who have come forward to expose many types of fraud.
+Whistleblower attorney Kathy McArthur has spent four decades protecting whistleblowers who have come forward to expose many types of fraud.
 At the McArthur Law Firm, we understand how frightening it can be to speak out against your employer.
 You fear having to face a hostile work environment or losing your job and not being able to take care of your family.

 Do not waste time with an inexperienced attorney when you can speak to Kathy McArthur and learn exactly what your rights and options are, including how she can protect you and your family and hold your employer accountable.

 Can an Attorney Protect a Whistleblower from Retaliation?

 A whistleblower lawsuit, which is also called a qui tam lawsuit, is extremely important to ensuring that government agencies and private companies are not able to take advantage of taxpayers and get away with it.
 Employees are often the first ones and, in some cases, the only ones who recognize when their employers are engaging in fraudulent activities.